Individual applicants may only receive one award from the CF RIA program per cycle.

 The transfer of an award to another institution will be at the discretion of the CF RIA program, as well as agreement between the current and new institution.
 Additionally, a contract with the new institution will be required.

 Applicants requesting an award to carry out research with recombinant molecules and/or animal or human subjects must obtain and show proof of the required approvals from all appropriate authorities.
-If an applicant’s institution does not require special permission for using recombinant molecules, then this must be communicated to the CF RIA Program Manager.
+If an applicant’s institution does not require special permission for using recombinant molecules, then this must be communicated to the CF RIA secretariat.

 The CF RIA secretariat must receive copies of appropriate permissions before any award funds will be disbursed.

 The applicant’s institution has responsibility for ensuring that research is conducted in accordance with applicable requirements, including, but not limited to, good clinical practices (GCP) and good laboratory practices (GLP).